Azure/AzOps/docs/wiki/Azure-Pipelines.md

   ![Pipelines](./Media/Pipelines/Pipelines.PNG)

-- Assign permissions to build service account.
+- Assign permissions to build service account at repository scope.
   The build service account must have the following permissions on the repository.
   - **Contribute**
   - **Contribute to pull requests**
   - **Create branch**
   - **Force push**

-  If you are using branch policies, you also want to give the build service right to **Bypass policies when completing pull requests** to be able to merge automated pull requests.
+  When using branch policies, also add the build service permission to **Bypass policies when completing pull requests** to be able to merge automated pull requests.

   1. Navigate to the project settings, within the Repos section, select Repositories, select the newly created